 Prurigo nodularis is a chronic inflammatory skin condition that affects primarily older adults and is characterized by multiple firm and extremely pruritic nodules typically located on the arms and legs.
 The etiology of prurigo nodularis is largely unknown, however, human biopsy studies have shown that the cytokines IL-31 and OSM and the receptor chains IL-31R α and OSMR β are highly expressed in prurigo nodularis lesions.
 The pruritus is severe and distressing and can be sudden, sporadic or continuous, worsening with heat, sweating or irritation from clothing.
 The itching sensation in prurigo nodularis is extreme and often leads to scratching to the point of bleeding, infection or pain.
 Our market research to-date with physicians and patients highlights the severe and debilitating nature of this disease and the significant levels of unmet need.
-Multiple physicians have reported suicidal tendencies among their prurigo nodularis is unknown, however, we estimate there to be approximately 300,000 prevalent cases in the United States.
+Multiple physicians have reported suicidal tendencies among their prurigo nodularis patients due to an overwhelming inability to control the unrelenting itch.
+The exact prevalence of prurigo nodularis is unknown, however, we estimate there to be approximately 300,000 prevalent cases in the United States.